7 Easter Hosting Tips for First-Time Homeowners

 Your Florida new home likely has wonderful space for entertaining – now it’s time to fill it with conversation and laughter!

-Utilize Your Home’s Best Gathering Spots
+Utilize Your Home’s Best Spots

 • Living Area: Arrange seating in conversational groupings rather than all facing the TV.